Real Gromov-Witten Theory in All Genera and Real Enumerative Geometry: Properties

 Let $(X,\phi)$ be a topological space with an involution and $(V,\vph)$ be a real bundle pair over~$(X,\phi)$.
 An isomorphism~$\Th$ in~\eref{realorient_e4} determines orientations on $V^{\vph}$ and $V^{\vph}\!\oplus\!
 2(L^*)^{\wt\phi^*}$.
 Given a real orientation on~$(V,\vph)$ as in Definition~\ref{realorient_dfn4}, we will call these orientations \textsf{the orientations determined by~\ref{isom_it2}} if $\Th$ lies in the chosen homotopy class.
 An isomorphism~$\Th$ in~\eref{realorient_e4} also induces an isomorphism \BE{detInd_e} \EE where the last isomorphism is the canonical pairing.
 We will call the homotopy class of isomorphisms~\eref{detInd_e} induced by the isomorphisms~$\Th$ in~\ref{isom_it2} \textsf{the homotopy class determined by~\ref{isom_it2}}.

-\begin{prp} Suppose $(\Si,\si)$ is a symmetric surface, possibly disconnected and nodal, and $(V,\vph)$ is a rank~$n$ real bundle pair over $(\Si,\si)$.
+\begin{prp}[{\cite[Proposition 7.3]{RBP}}] Suppose $(\Si,\si)$ is a symmetric surface, possibly disconnected and nodal, and $(V,\vph)$ is a rank~$n$ real bundle pair over $(\Si,\si)$.
 A real orientation on $(V,\vph)$ as in Definition~\ref{realorient_dfn4} determines a homotopy class of isomorphisms \BE{realorient2_e2} \Psi\!: \big(V\!\oplus\!2L^*,\vph\!\oplus\!2\wt\phi^*\big) \approx\big(\Si\!\times\!\C^{n+2},\si\!\times\!\fc\big)\EE of real bundle pairs over $(\Si,\si)$.
 An isomorphism~$\Psi$ belongs to this homotopy class if and only~if the restriction of $\Psi$ to the real locus induces the chosen spin structure~\ref{spin_it2} and the isomorphism \BE{realorient2_e2b} \La_{\C}^{\top}\Psi\!: \La_{\C}^{\top}\big(V\!\oplus\!2L^*,\vph\!\oplus\!2\wt\phi^*\big) \lra \La_{\C}^{\top}\big(\Si\!\times\!\C^{n+2},\si\!\times\!\fc\big) =\big(\Si\!\times\!\C,\si\!\times\!\fc\big)\EE lies in the homotopy class determined by~\ref{isom_it2}. \end{prp}

-The only cases of this proposition relevant to~\cite{RealGWsI} are for~$\Si$ smooth and with one real node.
+The only cases of this proposition relevant to~\cite{RealGWsI} are for~$\Si$ smooth and with one real node; the only cases relevant to Theorem~\ref{CompOrient_thm} are for~$\Si$ smooth and with one pair of conjugate nodes.
 The proof of \cite[Proposition~5.2]{RealGWsI} establishes Proposition~\ref{canonisom_prp} under the assumption that~$\Si$ is connected and smooth, but it applies without the first restriction.
-The proof of \cite[Proposition~6.2]{RealGWsI} extends \cite[Proposition~5.2]{RealGWsI} to one-nodal symmetric surfaces and contains all the ingredients necessary to establish the full statement of Proposition~\ref{canonisom_prp}; the latter is done in~\cite{RBP}.
-The proof of Theorem~\ref{CompOrient_thm} makes use of this proposition in the case $(\Si,\si)$ has a pair of conjugate nodes.
-This case follows readily from \cite[Proposition~5.2]{RealGWsI}; see the proof of Lemma~\ref{canonisomExt_lmm}.
+The proof of \cite[Proposition~6.2]{RealGWsI} extends \cite[Proposition~5.2]{RealGWsI} to one-nodal symmetric surfaces.
+The analogue of this extension for symmetric surfaces with one pair of conjugate nodes is carried out in the proof of Lemma~\ref{canonisomExt_lmm} of the present paper.
+The principles behind the two extensions are used in~\cite{RBP} to establish the full statement of Proposition~\ref{canonisom_prp}.

 \begin{crl} Suppose $(\Si,\si)$ is a symmetric surface, possibly disconnected and nodal, and $D$ is a real CR-operator on a rank~$n$ real bundle pair $(V,\vph)$ over~$(\Si,\si)$.
 Then a real orientation on $(V,\vph)$ as in Definition~\ref{realorient_dfn4} induces an orientation on the relative determinant~$\rdet\,D$ of~$D$. \end{crl}